brnkl/motion-service/readme.md

 When cloning use ``git clone https://github.com/brnkl/motion-service.git``.

 ## Building
 Compile the project using

 wp85: 	``make wp85``

+### Flags

+- `-DMOTION_MONITOR_USE_THREAD` enables thread based mode (polling).
+By default, an interrupt pin is used to detect motion.
+This results in lower traffic on the bus (i2c or SPI), but also requires special drivers for the BMI160.

 ## Setting Variables
 To change the sensitivity of impact detection you must edit the `motionMonitor/motionMonitor.c` file.